cboettig/ews-review/manuscript-w-refs.md

 Cimatoribus, S. S. Drijfhout, V. Livina, and G. van der Schrier.
 2013.
 Dansgaard–Oeschger events: bifurcation points in the climate system.
 Climate of the Past 9:323–333.

+Costantino, R. F., R. A. Desharnais, J. M. Cushing, and B. Dennis.
+1997.
+Chaotic Dynamics in an Insect Population.
+Science 275:389–391.

 Dai, L., D. Vorselen, K. S. Korolev, and J. Gore.
 2012.
 Generic Indicators for Loss of Resilience Before a Tipping Point Leading to Population Collapse.